genepi/ngs-class/scripts/exercises.md

 Download the file to Windows with WinSCP.

 ### Task 5
-Install "Tablet" (*.exe availablle in the Shared Drive) and load the BAM file via *Open Assembly*.
+Install "Tablet" (*.exe available in the Shared Drive) and load the BAM file via *Open Assembly*.
 You also need to specify the reference, you can find the KIV_2.fasta reference in the Shared Drive.

 ## Variant Calling